The Family behind “King Family Ranch”

 After moving to Arizona and getting back to my roots I realized that growing up on a cattle ranch I always had cattle dogs.
 They were such intelligent and loyal companions and I missed having a pal…… a herding dog, a co-pilot and a gate guard.
 My friend Tina who I had met in Colorado was raising a litter of Aussies and when I saw Macie’s photo, I just HAD to have her!
 She was the perfect first addition to our dream of raising cattle dogs.
 She far exceeded our expectations of intelligence and loyalty.

 After being on a long waiting list, we finally brought Topaz and Lady home.
-Over the next few years we added Poodles to our program.
+Shortly thereafter we added our first couple Mini and Moyen Poodle Moms.
+Over the next couple years we added our first Poodle stud and a couple new Aussie Moms.
+We are a small program and have never had more than 7 breeding females at one time.
 We continue to raise these beautiful family dogs that so many enjoy.
 Poodles and Aussies are active, working dogs; if you don’t live an active lifestyle, this may not be the breed for you.
 They require much stimulation and outdoor activities, but due to their lower shedding qualities they make great pets for people with allergies.
 All of our dogs are allowed in our home and even though they LOVE to be outside, they also enjoy being lazy and snuggling with us at any opportunity.
+A great choice for people who live in Arizona, especially since we can spend so many days of the year enjoying the outdoors.

-Our three children enjoy playing with the puppies and assisting with socialization.
+Our three children enjoy playing with the puppies and assisting with early neurological stimulation and socialization.
 Meeting the prospective families is always a highlight for us and we look forward to providing your family with life long furry friends.